 The historical ecology of the Los Angeles region was identified in a 2020 study by the The Spatial Sciences Institute, Department of History at USC, and the Institute of the Environment and Sustainability at UCLA.
 48.2% of the ULAR's historical ecology is Chaparral.
 The next largest group is 16.1% made up of Coastal Sage Scrub.
-12.9% consists of Foothill and Valley Forests and Woodlands, 13.5% is California Grasslands and Flowerfields.
-The remaining land is between Riverwash. spread Riparian Forest, Mixed Evergreen and Montane Conifer Forest, Freshwater Marsh, Salt Marsh Meadows, Wet Meadows, and land that is considered "unclassified" (Ethington et al, 2020).
+12.9% consists of Foothill and Valley Forests and Woodlands, 13.5% consists of California Grasslands Flowerfields. and The remaining between land is spread Riverwash, Riparian Forest, Mixed Evergreen and Montane Conifer Forest, Freshwater Marsh, Salt Marsh Meadows, Wet Meadows, and land that is considered "unclassified" (Ethington et al, 2020).